Not sure what activities are offered around the are? Check out our sample itineraries!

 ZipLining and River Tubing or *Hangout in West Yellowstone!

-If the family is ready and excited for some more outdoor fun, get up early and grab breakfast at the Kiwi Take-away.
+If the family is ready and excited for some more outdoor fun, get up early and grab breakfast at the Yogi’s Waffle and Grill or Running Bear Pancake House.
 Go North on Highway 191 about an hour to our Gallatin Location and enjoy a zip line trip.
-Eat lunch at the Blazing Paddles café, then continue North another 30 minutes to catch the 1:30 shuttle for Madison River Tubing.
-We will take you to a flat water section of river and provide a tube for a relaxing afternoon of fun!
-After the tube trip, head into Bozeman for a hotel and dinner (lots of options in this college town).
+Head North another 20 minutes to grab lunch in the Four Corners Community at The Coffee Pot or Mama Mac’s.
+With reservations through our Madison River Tubing office, head west to our Meet at the River Madison River tube trip for the 12:30 float.
+We will send you on a flat water section of the river and provide a tube for a relaxing afternoon of fun!
+After the tube trip, we will shuttle you back to your car and you can head into Bozeman for a hotel and dinner (lots of options in this college town).

 *If the weather isn’t great or the kids need a slower day, spend the morning in West Yellowstone.
 You can go to the Grizzly and Wolf Discovery Center and participate in the Keeper Kids program.
 Kids learn first about grizzly bear eating habits then accompany the naturalist and animal keeper into the bear habitat to hide food for some of the resident bears.
 After the food is hidden, see how bears use their sense of smell to search out the food!
 Then, head north to Big Sky and grab a delicious lunch at Bugaboo Café.
 Finish the afternoon with a zip line tour, flying across the Gallatin River and head to Bozeman for the night.